tisanelabs/tisanedocs/tisane_response.md

 When or if it's found, Tisane adds the `corrected_text` attribute to the word (if the words / lexical chunks are returned) and the sentence (if the sentence text is generated).

-Note that **the invokation of spell-checking does not depend on whether the sentences and the words sections are generated in the output***.
+Note that **the invocation of spell-checking does not depend on whether the sentences and the words sections are generated in the output***.
 The spellchecking can be disabled by [setting](#content-cues-and-instructions) `disable_spellcheck` to `true`.